This is the complete beginner’s guide to the keto diet that contains everything you need before you get started.

 How many carbs does a cigarette have? – Is it good for your health?
 NO.

-My aim throughout this website is to teach you which items/mindsets are important to change for life long success.
+My aim throughout this website is to teach you which items/mindsets are important to change for lifelong success.

 Don’t jump off a cliff with everyone else.
 Make sure you are eating healthy fats, nutritious sources of protein and a low carbohydrate content.
 Don’t blindly follow everything you read.

-Many people decided to start a ketogenic lifestyle initially to lose weight.
+Many people decide to start a ketogenic lifestyle initially to lose weight.
 Remember, you’re not doing anything wrong if you are not losing weight.
-At first, the weight just seems to slide off due to the water loss by restricting carbohydrates, however, after a while you might not be seeing the results that you loved during the start of the lifestyle.
+At first, the weight seems to slide off due to the water loss by restricting carbohydrates, however, after a while you might not be seeing the results that you loved during the start of the lifestyle.

 This is because by eating less sugar and carbohydrates, you begin to increase your insulin sensitivity, which enables your body to build muscle.